Here are useful materials and references about the tools and topics covered in CS107.

 - The CS107 guide to the C standard library functions

-- Kernighan and Ritchie's classic text The C Programming Language (requires authentication, accesses Stanford's subscription to Safari Books Online)
+- Kernighan and Ritchie's classic text The C Programming Language (requires authentication, accesses Stanford's subscription to Safari Books Online in the left sidebar)

 Stanford Libraries also includes some excellent online book collections, such as Safari Books Online (includes Nutshell books on Linux, programming tools, languages) and Books 24x7 ITPro (includes "for Dummies" series, Sams, Osbourne/McGraw-Hill, MIT Press, Peachpit Press, and Sybex).
 Search Stanford's online book collection

 In CS107, we will be working remotely on the

 myth machines in the Gates building with the following tools to write, compile, and debug our programs.

 Here is a guide for how to remotely log in to the Myth computers: click here

 Once you are remotely logged in, you can use the various tools we have installed to work on your programs.
 Here is some more information about each of these tools.
 There are walkthrough videos for many of the tools listed below - visit each page for a link.
 You can also view all the walkthrough videos here.